-This Section provides the strategic assessment of flood risk across the City from each of the sources of flooding outlined in the NPPF.
+This Section provides the strategic assessment of flood risk across the City from each of the sources of flooding outlined in the NPPF1.
 For each source of flooding, the datasets used for the assessment are described, details of any historical incidents are provided, and where appropriate, the impact of climate change on the source of flooding is described.
 This section should be read in conjunction with the figures provided in Appendix B.

-4.2 Tidal Flooding
+Tidal Flooding

 York has a long history of flooding, with written records of floods stretching back as far as the 13th-century.
-Before Naburn Lock was built there was some tidal effect seen in the city, but this was relatively small and the predominant flood risk has always been fluvial as a consequence of high flows coming down the River Ouse through the study area.
+Before Naburn Lock was built there was some tidal effect seen in the city, but this was relatively small, and the predominant flood risk has always been fluvial as a consequence of high flows coming down the River Ouse through the study area.

-4.3 Flooding from Main Rivers
+4.2 Flooding from Main Rivers

-To enable the assessment of flood risk in York, along with the effects on present and future development, City of York Council has been divided into three areas.
-These areas are based upon the catchments of the Main Rivers passing through the study area:
+To enable the assessment of flood risk in York, along with the effects on present and future development.
+The Main Rivers passing through the study area are as follows: